Toni Storm: WWE (2017–2021)

 On 16 June 2017, WWE announced Storm as one of the first four participants of the Mae Young Classic.
 Storm entered the tournament on 13 July, defeating Ayesha Raymond in the first round.
 The following day, Storm defeated Lacey Evans in the second round and Piper Niven in the quarterfinals, before being eliminated from the tournament in the semi-finals by Kairi Sane.
 On 9 May 2018, Storm was advertised for the upcoming United Kingdom Championship Tournament.
 On 24 May, Storm signed a WWE contract.
 On 18 June at the United Kingdom Championship Tournament, Storm defeated Killer Kelly and Isla Dawn in a triple threat match to become the #1 contender for the NXT Women's Championship.
 The following day at the NXT U.K. Championship, Storm was defeated by the defending NXT Women's Champion Shayna Baszler.
 Months later, she participated in the second Mae Young Classic, a tournament she won when she defeated Io Shirai at WWE Evolution.

 She also participated in a tournament to crown the inaugural NXT UK Women's Champion, but she lost against Rhea Ripley.
 In a rematch on 12 January 2019 at NXT UK TakeOver: Blackpool, Storm defeated Ripley to win the title.
 She reigned as champion until 31 August 2019 at NXT UK TakeOver: Cardiff, where Storm lost her title to Kay Lee Ray, ending her reign at 230 days.

 On 24 November 2019 on the TakeOver: WarGames post-show Q&A session with Triple H, Storm was announced to be a part of the NXT Women's Survivor Series team by team captain Rhea Ripley.
 At Survivor Series, Storm was eliminated via submission by Natalya and Sasha Banks.
 At NXT UK TakeOver: Blackpool II, Storm competed unsuccessfully in a triple threat match for the NXT UK Women's Championship against Kay Lee Ray and Piper Niven.
-Storm participated in the women's Royal Rumble match at the namesake pay-per-view and entered at #20 but was eliminated by Shayna Baszler.
+Storm participated in the women's Royal Rumble match at the namesake pay-per-view and entered at No. 20 but was eliminated by Shayna Baszler.
 Storm wrestled her last match in the brand on 27 February 2020 episode of NXT UK, losing to Kay Lee Ray in an "I Quit" match.

 After an 8-month hiatus, on 4 October 2020 at TakeOver 31, Storm returned to NXT following the NXT Women's Championship match between Io Shirai and Candice LeRae.
 She then joined Candice LeRae's team with Dakota Kai, and Raquel González for TakeOver: WarGames, turning heel.
 At Royal Rumble, she entered as #7 and was eliminated by Rhea Ripley.
 She then competed in a triple threat match for the NXT Women's Championship involving Mercedes Martinez and reigning champion Io Shirai at TakeOver: Vengeance Day in a losing effort.
 On 10 March 2021 episode of NXT, Storm challenged Shirai for the title, where she was again unsuccessful.